mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Sunday, 29 June 2025
+## On Monday, 30 June 2025

-- The average temperature today is 18.83˚C,
+- The average temperature today is 17.63˚C,
-- With highs of 19.84˚C and lows of 17.6˚C,
+- With highs of 18.87˚C and lows of 16.03˚C,
-- It may feel like 18.86˚C with overcast clouds
+- It may feel like 17.64˚C with few clouds
 - The wind speed is 0.89m/s and visibility is 10000m
-- The pressure is 1021hPa and humidity is 80%
+- The pressure is 1021hPa and humidity is 84%
 - The sun will rise at 03:52 and set at 20:31

 <!-- weather_marker ends -->